InnoSWP/05-DocPdf-Converter/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=InnoSWP_05-DocPdf-Converter&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=InnoSWP_05-DocPdf-Converter)

 ## Project Description
-### This is the project with user-friendly and simple interface that perform converting files with .doc/.docx extention to PDF on local Windows/Linux server.
+### This is the project with user-friendly and simple interface that perform converting files with .doc/.docx extention to PDF on local Windows/Linux server
-* Each of the algorithms (both for Windows and Linux) uses the built-in functions of programms-viewers (such as [**Microsoft Word**](https://en.wikipedia.org/wiki/Microsoft_Word) for Windows and [**LibreOffice Writer**](https://en.wikipedia.org/wiki/LibreOffice_Writer) for Linux) to convert files with .doc/.docx extension to PDFs with minimum conversional errors.
+* Each of the algorithms (both for Windows and Linux) uses the built-in functions of programs-viewers (such as [**Microsoft Word**](https://en.wikipedia.org/wiki/Microsoft_Word) for Windows and [**LibreOffice Writer**](https://en.wikipedia.org/wiki/LibreOffice_Writer) for Linux) to convert files with .doc/.docx extension to PDFs with minimum conversional errors.
-* All files after the conversion are returned back in archive with PDFs (if there are more than one file) or as a single PDF file otherwise.
+* All files after the conversion are returned in archive with PDFs (if there are more than one file) or as a single PDF file otherwise.
-* In case if the user will choose file(-s) with .pdf extension, then the program will send them back **=)**.
+* In case if the user will choose file(-s) with ".pdf" extension, then the program will send them back **=)**.

 ## Project Installation
 ### To set up the project, set your virtual env using the commands in this order (Ubuntu)